Continuous-variable quantum repeaters based on bosonic error-correction and teleportation: architecture and applications: GKP-error-correction code

 \subsection{Concatenation of GKP-TMS code}

-Recent study has proven that concatenation of multiple layers of QEC would substantially reduce the displacement noise comparing with only a single layer code~[77].
-In a multi-layer QEC scheme, Alice, Bob and all repeaters prepare $k$ GKP ancilla (i.e. $k\in\mathbb{N}$) to be encoded with a single message state, shown in Fig.~\ref{fig:multi-layer} and are used to decode teleported state at Bob's terminal.
-As the assumption before, the physical noise of single layer encoding can be approximately Gaussian.
-This assumption can be justified if the displacement noise is much less than unity~[77].
+Recent study has proven that concatenation of multiple layers of QEC would substantially reduce the displacement noise comparing with only a single layer code~[83].
+In a multi-layer QEC scheme, Alice, Bob and all repeaters prepare $k$ GKP ancilla (i.e. $k\in\mathbb{N}$) to be encoded with a single message state, shown in Fig.~\ref{fig:multi-layer} and \BH{another $k$ GKP ancilla to decode the teleported state.
+In $k$-layer QEC, the message mode in mode 1 is encoded with $k$ ancilla modes $\left(2,1\right)$, $\left(2,2\right)$, $\cdots,\left(2,k\right)$; then, the $k$-layer encoded message mode and the $k$ encoding ancilla modes are distributed to the next node over the associative channels; finally, the distributed $k+1$ modes are decoded with the another set of ancilla $\left(3,1\right)$, $\left(3,2\right)$, $\cdots,\left(3,k\right)$.
+As the assumption before, the physical noise of QEC can be approximately Gaussian given that the displacement noise is much less than unity~[83].
+This $k$-layer QEC process corrects the aboriginal noise to the $k$-th order.
+In multi-layer QEC, the first layer corrects the noise with variance $\sigma^2_{0}$ carried on the received signal, yielding output noise with a variance of $\sigma^2_1=\mathcal{V}_Q\left[\sigma^2_0\right]$; the second layer then corrects the noise from the first layer QEC and results in a variance $\sigma^2_2=\mathcal{V}_Q\left[\sigma^2_1\right]$; subsequently, the $k$th-layer corrects the output noise of the $\left(k-1\right)$th-layer, leading to a residue noise variance of $\sigma_{k}^2=\mathcal{V}_Q\left[\sigma_{k-1}^2\right]$.}

 Although the resources for implementing $m$-relay $k$-layer GKP-assisted QEC are immense (i.e. in total, $2\left(m+1\right)k$ GKP ancilla modes need to be prepared beforehand), the correction outcomes are remunerable.
 In Fig.~\ref{fig:layer}, we demonstrate the fidelities of the $m$-relay QEC QRs, that correspond to different layers of QEC and it shows that the fidelities are significantly improved.
 Albeit TMSV and GKP modes are never ideal in practice, concatenating multi-layer QEC codes is an alternative approach to suppress the additive noises of the channel, shown in Fig.~\ref{fig:layer}.
 In Fig.~\ref{fig:layer}, as $k\gtrsim13$, the endmost iterative noise almost converges to a finite value, which is ultimately determined by $s^{(\text{G})}$.